-Zahir expects Katharine to flee at first sight.
-Yet her unflinching gaze fires Zahir’s blood, and their attraction burns hotter than the scorching desert sands…
+Zahir expects Katherine to flee at first sight.
+Yet her unflinching gaze fires Zahir's blood, their attraction burning hotter than the scorching desert sands.…

-They called him The Beast of Hajar for a reason.
+They called him the Beast of Hajar for a reason.
 Katharine could see that now.
-Zahir S’ad al Din, was every bit as frightening as they said.
-He was an entirely different man to the one she’d met so many years ago.
+Zahir S’ad al Din was every bit as frightening as they said.
+He was an entirely different man from the one she’d met so many years ago.
 Cold, completely forbidding.